Decline of the Glass–Steagall Act: 1999 Gramm–Leach–Bliley Act

 On October 13, 1999, the Federal Reserve and Treasury Department agreed that direct subsidiaries of national banks ("financial subsidiaries") could conduct securities activities, but that bank holding companies would need to engage in merchant banking, insurance, and real estate development activities through holding company, not bank, subsidiaries.
 On October 22, 1999, Senator Gramm and the Clinton Administration agreed a bank holding company could only become a "financial holding company" (and thereby enjoy the new authority to affiliate with insurance and securities firms) if all its bank subsidiaries had at least a "satisfactory" CRA rating.

 After these compromises, a joint Senate and House Conference Committee reported out a final version of S. 900 that was passed on November 4, 1999, by the House in a vote of 362-57 and by the Senate in a vote of 90-8.
 President Clinton signed the bill into law on November 12, 1999, as the Gramm–Leach–Bliley Financial Modernization Act of 1999 (GLBA).

 The GLBA repealed Sections 20 and 32 of the Glass–Steagall Act, not Sections 16 and 21.
 The GLBA also amended Section 16 to permit "well capitalized" commercial banks to underwrite municipal revenue bonds (i.e., non-general obligation bonds), as first approved by the Senate in 1967.
 Otherwise, Sections 16 and 21 remained in effect regulating the direct securities activities of banks and prohibiting securities firms from taking deposits.

 After March 11, 2000, bank holding companies could expand their securities and insurance activities by becoming "financial holding companies."

 Aftermath of repeal

-Please see the main article, Glass–Steagall: Aftermath of repeal, which has sections for the following:
+Please see the main article, Aftermath of the repeal of the Glass–Steagall Act, which has sections for the following: